DEVELOPERX-coder/Gesture-Drawing/README.md

 pip install opencv-python mediapipe numpy pillow
 ```

-### Step 4: Download the Application Code
+### Step 4: Run the Application

-1. Save the application code as `advanced_hand_drawing.py` in your project directory
-2. Ensure you have proper permissions for webcam access

-## How to Use

-### Starting the Application

 ```bash
 python advanced_hand_drawing.py
 ```

+## How to Use

 ### Hand Gestures

 The application interprets specific hand gestures to control drawing:

-1. **Thumb Up + Index Finger**: Activates drawing mode
+1. **Extended Thumb + Index Finger**: Activates drawing mode
-   - Move your index finger with thumb up to draw on the canvas
+   - Move your index finger with thumb extended to draw on the canvas
-2. **Thumb Down + Index Finger**: Guidance mode
+2. **Thumb In Fist + Index Finger**: Guidance mode
    - A gray dot shows where you would draw without actually drawing
    - Use this to position your cursor before drawing
 3. **Pinky Finger on Color Palette**: Select a drawing color
-   - Place your pinky on the color palette in the top-left corner of the video feed
+   - Place your pinky on the color palette in the right side of the video feed
-   - Colors are arranged in a 3×3 grid: red, green, blue, yellow, black, purple, orange, brown, cyan
+   - Alternatively, use the color buttons on the right panel of the application

 ### Drawing Tools